Pre-season prediction: 16th

 Titans 2023 Player Movements

-Jamayne Isaako (The Dolphins), Kevin Proctor (released), Will Smith (released), Jarrod Wallace (The Dolphins)
+Herman Ese'ese (The Dolphins), Jamayne Isaako (The Dolphins), Sam Lisone (Leeds Rhinos), Esan Marsters (Huddersfield Giants), Kevin Proctor (Wakefield Trinity), Will Smith (Wests Tigers), Corey Thompson (retired), Jarrod Wallace (The Dolphins)

 The Titans roster heading into 2016 did not look good.
 They lost their most exciting talent in James Roberts to the Broncos, and Kane Elgey’s pre-season injury meant he would not play a single minute of the season.

 Fast forward to the beginning of 2017 and the make-up of the Titans could not be more of a contrast.

 They have a superstar fullback in Jarryd Hayne, uncovered a brilliant half in Ashley Taylor, Tyrone Roberts played well beyond expectations, they signed future NSW number nine Nathan Peats, and Ryan James emerged as one of the best forwards in the game.